rushvora/PTCGPRerollManager/README.md

 - Look for a way to let the possibility to create dynamically updating multiple subgroups to better optimize the number of packs per minute

 - Any idea of yours ? feel free to [join the discord](https://discord.gg/pn6XSn42m6) and create a new forum post in "Bot-Suggestions"

+# Commands Spreadsheet :

+- /SetPlayerID - Use for automatic IDs
+- /SetAverageInstances - Use if Heartbeats instances not received yet
+- /Add /Remove - Change availability
+- /Refresh - Refresh the IDs & upload (usefull when changing PlayerID)
+- /ForceRefresh - Refresh the UserStats instantly
+- /Verified /Dead - Change GP state
+- /Miss - Increase GP miss counter
+- /MissCount - List of peoples miss per hour
+- /LastActivity - List of how old the last Heartbeat was
+- /GenerateUsernames - To generate cool account names
+- /AddGPFound /RemoveGPFound - To correct false positives GP